 - By law we have to keep basic information about you (including contact data, name, address, email address, transaction history) for a minimum of six years after you buy something from us for tax purposes.
 We keep this basic information for seven and a half years following your most recent active interaction with us, to enable us to deal efficiently with any after-sales queries that you may have.
 We also keep basic information for warranty and/or recall purposes for a period of seven and a half years.
 We keep customer profile information that you have indicated you are happy for us to have in order to keep you up to date regarding our products, services and events and will keep this information until such time as you indicate you no longer wish us to keep this data.

 - Whenever we collect or process your Personal Information we’ll only keep it for as long as necessary for purpose for which it was collected.
 At the end of that retention period, your data will either be deleted completely or anonymised, for example, by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.
 In the event that we anonymise your Personal Information we may use this information indefinitely without further notice to you.

-- Data security is of great importance to Oliver Sweeney Trading Limited and to protect your Data we have put in place suitable physical, electronic and managerial procedures to safeguard and secure Data collected via this Website.
+- Data security is of great importance to Oliver Sweeney UK Limited and to protect your Data we have put in place suitable physical, electronic and managerial procedures to safeguard and secure Data collected via this Website.